lojzimjm/dissertation/README.md

 1. (Python) The first notebook contains the code needed to interact with the Portland-Vancouver traffic API to obtain data for that highway system.
 All raw data, whether gathered via this API or through a web interface, is stored in the Data/Raw directory.

-2. (Python) Code to read in raw data and perform simple linear interpolation for missing values.
+2. (Python) Code to read in raw data, perform simple linear interpolation for missing values, and output the data in a standardized format.
 Outputs from this notebook go to the Data/Intermediate directory.

-3. (R) Code to explore missing data and perform imputation using modified temporal medians technique.
+3. (R) Code to explore missing data and perform imputation using the modified temporal medians technique.
 Outputs from this notebook is written to the Data/Processed directory.
 These files are the ones we work with for the rest of the analysis/modeling.

 4. (R) Code to perform exploratory analysis.